Pan American-Grace Airways: Flying from the United States to Buenos Aires in 1939

-Creating the Pan American Grace Juggernaut
+Creating the Pan American-Grace juggernaut

-Invariably, the admitted complementary services of Pan American and Pan American Grace would begin to create situations that were on the verge of triggering anti-trust violations.
-It was the era of the late 1940s and a series of agreements between Pan American and Panagra that set in motion a battle that would not end until Pan American Grace merged with Braniff Airways in February 1967.
-In 1946, Pan American proposed to the Civil Aeronautics Board (formed 1940 to take over airline economic and route cases) that certain Pan American Grace aircraft would be chartered to PAA and operated by PAA over certain routes north of the Panama Canal Zone and more specifically between there and the Miami, Florida gateway.
-What this created was a convenient thru-plane service for passengers traveling between PAA and Panagra routes.
+Invariably, the admitted complementary services of Pan American and Pan American-Grace would begin to create situations that were on the verge of triggering anti-trust violations.
+It was the late 1940s, and a series of agreements between Pan American and Panagra set in motion a battle that would not end until Pan American-Grace merged with Braniff Airways in February 1967.
+In 1946, Pan American proposed to the Civil Aeronautics Board (formed in 1940 to take over airline economic and route cases) that certain Pan American-Grace aircraft would be chartered to Pan American Airways and operated by Pan American Airways over certain routes north of the Panama Canal Zone, and more specifically between there and the Miami, Florida, gateway.
+What this created was a convenient through-plane service for passengers traveling between Pan American and Panagra routes.

 This agreement, known as the Through-Flight Agreement was approved by the CAB in 1947.
 Another key part of this agreement also provided for the eventual extension of this agreement beyond Miami to New York City should Pan American ever be approved to operate this particular route segment.
 Accordingly, in 1949, Pan American and Panagra entered into an agreement with Miami-based National Airlines, Inc., which enabled Pan American Grace Airways aircraft to be chartered to National for operation over its route between Miami and New York, thereby creating single-plane service from Buenos Aires to New York.
 National Airlines decided to leave the agreement in 1950 and PAA and Panagra then entered into a similar agreement with Miami-based Eastern Airlines over the same Miami-New York route.
-It was placed before the CAB in 1951 but ultimately, an interchange service agreement (see Transport hub) was awarded to Eastern and Braniff for thru-flights between New York and South America.
+It was placed before the CAB in 1951 but ultimately, an interchange service agreement (see Transport hub) was awarded to Eastern and Braniff for through-flights between New York and South America.